lorisleiva/laravel-deployer/docs/basic-configurations.md

 // The repository of your application set('repository', 'ssh://git@bitbucket.org/vendor/repository.git');

-// Whether or not you allow Deployer to receive anonymous statistics from you. set('allow_anonymous_stats', false);

-// Allocate TTY for git clone command. set('git_tty', true);

 // Default shared files are: `.env`.
 You can add more here. add('shared_files', []);